 Are you a sparkling lover?
 Do you want to taste some of the finest sparkling wine in the entire world?
 The Sparkling Wine Trail travels through the beautiful Carneros and Napa Valley wine regions.
 Visit one or more of these five premium makers of California sparkling wine.
-Enjoy a glass of the bubbly and take a tour to learn how these wineries make sparkling wines in the Methode Champenoise, the traditional French method of making sparkling wine in the bottle.
+Enjoy a glass of the bubbly and take a tour to learn how these wineries make sparkling wines in the Methode Champenoise, the traditional French method of making sparkling wine.
 For more traveling advice consult the Napa Valley Wine Country Planning Guide.

 • Gloria Ferrer – Great terrace view, family makes wine in Spain

 • Domaine Carneros – Spectacular French Chateau, beautiful views of Carneros

 • Domaine Chandon – Fabulous gardens, only Napa winery with a restaurant